lobendan/gvsu-cis350-Team-1/docs/Tasks.md

    - Responsible: Daniel

    __Notifications__
    - notify the user when a trade has been opened and closed
    - Timeframe: 1 week (complete)
    - Responsible: Daniel

    __Live Graphical Interface__
-   -Create a display that accurately depicts the live information in a visually pleasing way that is easy to understand.
+   - Create a display that accurately depicts the live information in a visually pleasing way that is easy to understand.
-   -Timeframe: 2 weeks (complete)
+   - Timeframe: 2 weeks (complete)
-   -Responsible: Brendan
+   - Responsible: Brendan

+   __Early Documentation__
+   - Documenting early aspects of the project, getting information on indicators, api, ect.
+   - Timeframe: 2 weeks (Complete)
+   - Responsible: Everyone